Anty45/Tweets-popularity/README.md

 ### IV- Tableau visualization

 Well you just have to connect tableau to messages.xlsx.
-This file will be present in scripts/ressources/
+These files will be present in scripts/ressources/ directory